collamaf/SimDaVinci/README_DaVinci.md

 ## FLAGS

 - -GaSet is used to choose the experimental setup; if -GaSet1 we are in the case in which we have the probe without the "Catafalco" while in the case -GaSet2 we have the "Catafalco's one".
+The case -GaSet3 is indeed the configuration in which the "catafalco"'s GaContainer is made by PVC and not by 3D printer such -GaSet2 case.

 - -Z is used in GaSet1 to choose the distance of the frontshield's center from the source while in GaSet2 is the distance of the absorber's center from the source.
 If the absorber is not placed in GaSet 2 you have by the way give this value ( take a look to AbsT for more details).